bakdata/kpops/docs/docs/user/references/cli-commands.md

 **Options**:

-* `--config-include-opt / --no-config-include-opt`: Whether to include non-required settings in the generated 'config.yaml'  [default: no-config-include-opt]
+* `--config-include-optional / --no-config-include-optional`: Whether to include non-required settings in the generated 'config.yaml'  [default: no-config-include-optional]
 * `--help`: Show this message and exit.

 ## `kpops reset`